Zeioth/hot-reload.nvim/README.md

 - [FAQ](#faq)

 ## Why
-If you use Neovim in multiple machines, you can use the command `:DistroUpdate` to get the latest changes of your config from your GitHub repository from any device.

-If you are developing a Neovim distro, you can ship this plugin, and users will get updates from your distro GitHub repository when they run `:DistroUpdate`.
+* The main case of use, is to re-apply your Neovim config without having to reload Neovim.
+* But you can use it to load any lua file.

 ### Warning
-Running `:DistroUpdate` will overwrite any uncommited change in your local nvim config.
+Make sure the files you specify on `reload_files` are actually suitable to be hot-reloaded.

+* **Example**: If you hot-reload a file that create autocmds, be aware hot-reloading the file won't delete any previously loaded autocmd.
+Same thing for highlights, variables, etc.

 ## How to install
-This plugin requires you to use lazy package manager
+In the example we use the lazy package manager

 ```lua
 {